Zika Virus

 - Postpone travel to the areas where Zika virus transmission is ongoing.

-- Use EPA-registered insect repellent and follow instructions provided.
+- Use EPA-registered insect repellent and follow the instructions provided.